JanneMattila/some-questions-and-some-answers/q&a/how_to_queue_build_in_azure_pipelines.md

 ## How do I queue build in Azure Pipelines using PowerShell

-Here are the steps that you can use to queue build using P:
+Here are the steps that you can use to queue build using PowerShell:

 ```powershell
 $organization = "YourOrganizationNameHere"